Logging From Ruby

 Rails Logger

-You can configure the Rails framework to send logs to AppSignal by placing the code in the Rails config class in an initializer file like config/initializers/logging.rb
+You can configure the Rails framework to send logs to AppSignal in an initializer file like config/initializers/logging.rb

 :